Cusdis/blog/content/blog/build-a-saas-project-with-nextjs-in-a-week.md

 ## Wrapping up

+[Cusdis](https://cusdis.com) spent me one week to release the first version.
+Now there are around 50 active websites using Cusdis as their comment system.
+More than 10 people [sponsor](https://opencollective.com/cusdis) this project.
 All of these tools combine together makes me build a full-stack SaaS project so fast:

 - [next-auth](https://next-auth.js.org) to integrate third-party login in a minute
 - [next-connect](https://github.com/hoangvvo/next-connect) to add a middleware layer in Next.js and comes with a better error handling solution